-If your baby was born prematurely, you may greet your D-Day, or day of discharge, with a slightly uncomfortable mixture of joy and trepidation.
-You are finally able to take your baby home, but you are also leaving the safety and security of 24-hour medical care.
+If your baby was born prematurely, you may greet your D-Day, or day of discharge, with an uncomfortable mixture of joy and trepidation.
+You’re finally able to take your baby home, but you’re also leaving the safety and security of 24-hour medical care.
 Remember first and foremost that your baby will not be discharged unless your doctors and nurses believe that your baby is absolutely ready for this step.

 Any baby born before 37 weeks gestation is considered to be premature, and they can often have serious health challenges, including issues with temperature regulation, feeding, apnoea (irregular breathing) and the need for oxygen supplementation, or jaundice.
 For these reasons, your “preemie” may spend weeks or even months in the Neonatal Intensive Care Unit (NICU).
 Thankfully, with medical support and growth, immature organs can eventually recover and function independently in most cases.